PyAbel/PyAbel/README.rst

 The PyAbel code adheres to the following conventions:

 -
-    **Image orientation:** PyAbel adopts the "television" convention, where ``IM[0, 0]`` refers to the **upper** left corner of the image.
+    **Image orientation:** The cylindrical symmetry axis in PyAbel is always **vertical**; if your data is instead symmetric around the horizontal axis, the image must be transposed or rotated by 90° before applying any Abel transform (and then back, to recover the original orientation).
+PyAbel adopts the "television" convention, where ``IM[0, 0]`` refers to the **upper** left corner of the image.
 (This means that ``plt.imshow(IM)`` should display the image in the proper orientation, without the need to use the ``origin='lower'`` keyword.)
 Image coordinates are in the (row, column) format, consistent with NumPy array indexing, and negative values are interpreted as relative to the end of the corresponding axis.
 For example, ``(-1, 0)`` refers to the lower left corner (last row, 0th column).
 Cartesian coordinates can also be generated if needed.
 For example, the x, y grid for a centered 5×5 image:

     .. code-block:: python